gopikaperiyasamy/Face-Recognition-Platform/README.md

 ## API Endpoints

 ### Backend API Documentation
-Once the backend is running, visit: http://localhost:8000/docs for interactive API documentation.
+Once the backend is running, visit: [http://localhost:8000/docs](http://localhost:8000/docs)

-### Available Endpoints:
+### Available Endpoints
-•⁠  ⁠POST /register - Register a new face
+- `POST /register` - Register a new face
-•⁠  ⁠POST /recognize - Recognize a face
+- `POST /recognize` - Recognize a face
-•⁠  ⁠POST /ask - Ask AI questions about registered faces •⁠  ⁠GET /faces - List all registered faces
+- `POST /ask` - Ask AI questions about registered faces
+- `GET /faces` - List all registered faces
-•⁠  ⁠GET /health - Health check
+- `GET /health` - Health check

+---

 ## Usage Guide

 ### 1. Register Faces
-•⁠  ⁠Go to the "Register" tab
+- Go to the **Register** tab
-•⁠  ⁠Choose capture method (Upload, Camera, or Stream) •⁠  ⁠Enter person's name
+- Choose capture method (Upload, Camera, or Stream)
+- Enter person's name
-•⁠  ⁠Capture/upload image
+- Capture/upload image
-•⁠  ⁠Click "Register Face"
+- Click **Register Face**

 ### 2. Recognize Faces
-•⁠  ⁠Go to the "Recognize" tab
+- Go to the **Recognize** tab
-•⁠  ⁠Choose recognition method
+- Choose recognition method
-•⁠  ⁠Capture/upload image
+- Capture/upload image
-•⁠  ⁠Click "Recognize Face"
+- Click **Recognize Face**
-•⁠  ⁠View results with confidence score
+- View results with confidence score

 ### 3. Ask AI Questions
-•⁠  ⁠Go to the "Ask AI" tab
+- Go to the **Ask AI** tab
-•⁠  ⁠Try sample questions or enter custom ones
+- Try sample questions or enter custom ones

-•⁠  ⁠Examples:
+Examples:
 - "Who was the last person registered?"
 - "How many people are registered?"
 - "List all registered people"
 - "When was John registered?"

 ### 4. View Registered Faces
-•⁠  ⁠Go to the "View Faces" tab
+- Go to the **View Faces** tab
-•⁠  ⁠See all registered faces with timestamps
+- See all registered faces with timestamps

+---

 “This project is a part of a hackathon run by https://katomaran.com ”